canonical/multipass/BUILD.windows.md

 If you already have Qt installed, run the MaintenanceTool included in the Qt directory to update to the latest version.

+### OpenSSL
+Qt needs OpenSSL for doing https connections.

+Download pre-built binaries from: <http://wiki.overbyte.eu/arch/openssl-1.0.2r-win64.zip>

+Unzip that file to the top of the Multipass source directory.

+If you want a locally built multipassd to use https, you will need to copy ssleay32.dll and libeay32.dll to the builds bin directory.

 ### Path setup
 You'll have to manually add CMake and Qt to your account's PATH variable.